 The fair value of the loaned securities is determined on the close of any valuation date and any additional required collateral is delivered to the Fund on the next business day.
-The securities on loan continue to be included on the Schedule of Investment Portfolio and are included in the total value on the Statements of Financial Position in Investments (non-derivative financial assets) at fair value.
-Where applicable, a Fund's securities lending transactions are reported in footnote Securities Lending on the Statements of Financial Position.
+The securities on loan continue to be included on the Schedule of Investment Portfolio and are included in the total value on the Statement of Financial Position in Investments (non-derivative financial assets) at fair value.
+Where applicable, a Fund's securities lending transactions are reported in footnote Securities Lending on the Statement of Financial Position.

-National Instrument 81-106 - Investment Fund Continuous Disclosure requires a reconciliation of the gross income amount generated from the securities lending transactions of the Funds to the revenue from securities lending disclosed in the Funds' Statements of Comprehensive Income.
+National Instrument 81-106 - Investment Fund Continuous Disclosure requires a reconciliation of the gross income amount generated from the securities lending transactions of the Funds to the revenue from securities lending disclosed in the Funds' Statement of Comprehensive Income.
 The gross amount generated from securities lending includes interest paid on collateral, withholding taxes deducted, the fees paid to the Funds' lending agent and the securities lending revenue received by the Funds.
-Where applicable, the reconciliation can be found in the footnotes to the Funds' Statements of Comprehensive Income.
+Where applicable, the reconciliation can be found in the footnotes to the Funds' Statement of Comprehensive Income.

-k) Multi-Class Structured Funds
+k) Multi-Series Structured Funds

-Each Fund may issue an unlimited number of classes of units, except the CIBC Global Growth Balanced Fund, which may issue an unlimited number of classes of units, each of which may issue and unlimited number of series.
+Each Fund may issue an unlimited number of classes of units, each issuable in an unlimited number of series.
 The realized and unrealized capital gains or capital losses, income, and common expenses (other than fixed administration fees and management fees) of the Fund are allocated on each Valuation Date to the unitholders in proportion to the respective prior day's net asset value, which includes unitholder trade(s) dated for that day, of each class at the date on which the allocation is made.
 Fixed administration fees and management fees do not require allocation.